MultiX-Amsterdam/multix-docs/cluster.md

 (Last updated: Apr 19, 2024)

+This document is created by Yen-Chia Hsu when supervising students who need to have access to computing resources for their projects.
 This document explains how to work with computer clusters in Dutch academia.
 This is a live document that will periodically be updated.